I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/ns-portcls-_pcproperty_request.md

 </ul>
 These flags are described in <a href="https://msdn.microsoft.com/library/windows/hardware/ff564262">KSPROPERTY</a>.

+`InstanceSize`

+Specifies the size in bytes of the property-instance buffer.

+`Instance`

+Pointer to the property-instance buffer

+`ValueSize`

+Specifies the size in bytes of the property-value buffer.

+`Value`

+Pointer to the property-value buffer

+`Irp`

+Pointer to the <a href="..\wdm\ns-wdm-_irp.md">IRP</a> containing the client's original property request

 ## Remarks
 This is the structure that the port driver passes to the miniport driver's property-handler routine.
 The <a href="..\portcls\ns-portcls-__unnamed_struct_0cb6_3.md">PCPROPERTY_ITEM</a> structure contains a function pointer to a property handler that takes a <b>PCPROPERTY_REQUEST</b> pointer as its only call parameter.
 The port driver allocates a <b>PCPROPERTY_REQUEST</b> structure, extracts the relevant information from the original property request (which the <b>Irp</b> member points to), and loads the information into this structure before calling the handler.